crate/crate/docs/appendices/release-notes/unreleased.rst

 - Added ``float4`` type as alias to ``real`` and ``float8`` type as alias to ``double precision``

 - Added the :ref:`JSON type <data-type-json>`.

 - Added the :ref:`date_bin <date-bin>` scalar function that truncates timestamp into specified interval aligned with specified origin.

 - Introduced ``RESPECT NULLS`` and ``IGNORE NULLS`` flags to window function calls.
 The following window functions can now utilize the flags: ``LEAD``, ``LAG``, ``NTH_VALUE``, ``FIRST_VALUE``, and ``LAST_VALUE``.

 - Added the :ref:`scalar-area` scalar function that calculates the area for a ``GEO_SHAPE``.

 - Added support of ``numeric`` type to the ``avg`` aggregation function.

 Fixes
 =====

+- Fixed an issue in the ``Query View`` function of the administration console.
+  It generated queries with extra quotes around identifiers.

 - Fixed an issue that could cause clients to receive a ``400 Bad Request`` error when using the HTTP interface early during node startup.